 - Only Apptoto personnel trained in HIPAA compliance (via Accountable) and having undergone background checks will have access to your account

 - Signed Business Associates Agreement (Group plan and higher)

-to one of our plans that includes HIPAA compliance.
-If you are on a Group plan or higher, you can then request a signed BAA by sending your company's official name, HIPAA compliance officer, and address to firstname.lastname@example.org.
+to one of our HIPAA-compliant plans.
+If you are on a Group Plan or higher, you can request a signed BAA by sending your company's official name, HIPAA compliance officer, and address to email@example.com.